 Yes, you can.
 Just like vegetables, you can broil mangoes, peaches, pineapples, plums, nectarines, and even bananas.

 Can you use glass bakeware for broiling?

 They are highly unsafe.
-Even if it says it is oven safe or heat resistant, they could be tempered glass and can cause explosions.
+Even if it says it is oven-safe or heat-resistant, it could be tempered glass and can cause explosions.
 It is best to err on the safe side and avoid them.